homemadearcade/zero/todo/BACKLOGTODO.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

+TODO CHORES BACKLOG

+Admin, Creator, Marketing Folders

+swap all the objects to correct layers when it changes so we can use the layers correctly for visibility and for taking pictures...

+COBROWSING PUBLISHER CHECK if its connected to the client? why is that?
+Theres some problem right !
+COBROWSING_UPDATE_ACKNOWLEDGED?
+Perhaps...

 Fix with Cobrowsing?? right now broken af when switching between two different users

 if theres no player spawn zone it leads to the camrea not being destroyed thing? so thats a way to reproduce the bug FYI

-TODO CHORES BACKLOG

-Admin, Creator, Marketing Folders

 popup if the player has switched stages and you want to follow them to that scene